-Now that a big electric hungry system has been replaced with a sustainable, renewable source of heat.
-Namely a wood burning stove, I look towards my hot water heater, this is another electric hungry appliance which can be replaced with a better solar powered version.
+This is another electric-hungry appliance that can be replaced with a better solar-powered version.
 I am not talking about heating the water with electric power produced from the sun.
 I am talking about heating water by using the heat produced from the sun directly.
 Now this one is going to take some time to recover the costs of installing a solar water heating system, but it is a very helpful step in being able to buy enough solar panels to run a household.

-With a solar hot water heater system you have a storage tank much like you do now, but instead of gas or electric heating the water, you have a solar collector on the roof to harness the heat from the sun.
-Then we pipe the hot water into the house into the system and finally into the storage tank where it is held until needed.
+With a solar hot water heater system, you have a storage tank much as you do now, but instead of gas or electric heating the water, you have a solar collector on the roof to harness the heat from the sun.
+The hot water is then piped into the house into the system and finally into the storage tank where it is held until needed.
 A small system for 2-3 people is in the $2000 range.

 You can spend far more than that to achieve hot water, so the system must be based on your needs.
 The reason for using the system is to lower the overall power we must produce using solar panels.